RazvanAga/catan/README.md

 A **Reset room** button (bottom-right, dev-only) wipes the singleton room back to an empty lobby for everyone — handy for re-testing without restarting the server.

+### Playing with bots

+Don't have three friends handy?
+From the lobby the owner can **add bot players** to fill empty seats, then start the game.
+Bots take their own turns on a paced loop — building, buying and playing development cards, bank/port trading, and responding to trade offers — so you can play a full game solo or top up a short table.

 ### Environment overrides

 - Server: `PORT` (default `3001`), `CLIENT_ORIGIN` (default `http://localhost:5173`, for CORS).